aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 configuration.
 Components will not be notified of any configuration changes during a local deployment.

+- [ggdeploymentd-bus-subscribetovalidateconfigurationupdates-1] This call has no parameters.

 ### send_configuration_validity_report

 The send_configuration_validity_report call adds functionality for the SendConfigurationValidityReport IPC command.
 A component making this call will notify the deployment service that the configuration changes is either valid or invalid.

+- [ggdeploymentd-bus-sendconfigurationvalidityreport-1] configuration_validity_report is a required parameter of type map.
+    - [ggdeploymentd-bus-sendconfigurationvalidityreport-1.1] configuration_validity_report must only have the following parameters as keys:
+      - [ggdeploymentd-bus-sendconfigurationvalidityreport-1.2] status is a required key of type buffer that maps to a value of type buffer.
+        - [ggdeploymentd-bus-sendconfigurationvalidityreport-1.3] The value that the status key maps to must be either ACCEPTED or REJECTED.
+      - [ggdeploymentd-bus-sendconfigurationvalidityreport-1.4] deployment_id is a required key of type buffer that maps to a value of type buffer that is the ID of the deployment that requested the configuration validation.
+      - [ggdeploymentd-bus-sendconfigurationvalidityreport-1.5] message is an optional key of type buffer that maps to a value of type buffer with a message of why the configuration is not valid.